 Want to make a deal on a short sale?

-When a seller is upside down on their mortgage payments, they can sometimes get the lender to agree to a short sale, whereby the lender consents to release the mortgage for a sum less than what's due.
-For more information, just contact me through my site or e-mail me.
-I'm glad to address questions you have regarding real estate short sales.
+If a seller owes more on their house than its value, they can sometimes get the lender to agree to a short sale, whereby the lender consents to release the mortgage for a sum less than what's due.
+Should you have any questions regarding real estate in Dublin, California, contact me here or e-mail me.

 Purchasing a short sale in Dublin, California on your own is risky.
 Contact Provident Realty Group for expert advice.

-Every now and then a good deal will come along.
-Often times people hear the words "short sale" and routinely think of a seller that is in trouble and must sell their house promptly to avoid further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to do well from another's misfortune.
-More commonly, a lender may consider a short sale even if the seller is current, but property values have declined.
-In cases such as these the discounted price may in fact be consistent with actual market values instead of below.
+The short answer is "sometimes".
+Many people hear the phrase "short sale" and routinely think of a seller that is in default and must sell their house fast to avoid further financial problems.
+This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
+More commonly, a lender may consider a short sale even if the seller is current, but property values have depreciated.
+In these instances the discounted price may in fact be in line with actual market values, not below.

-• Always do your homework before making any offers.
-Using an experienced REALTOR® from Provident Realty Group to assist you with researching a property can help you make educated decisions.
-We can help find out to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
-Acquiring this info can help you make a decision about how much to offer.
+• Prior to making any purchase offers, do your homework.
+Using a knowledgeable real estate agent from Provident Realty Group to help you research a property will help you make informed decisions.
+We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Obtaining this data can help you make a decision about how much to offer.

-• Use a real estate agent with short sale expertise.
-Provident Realty Group can help expedite the transaction and make sure you're protected.
-Don't allow inexperience to hold up the closing process.
-Put my knowledge and experience to work for you.
+• Hire a real estate agent with short sale knowledge.
+Provident Realty Group can aid you in expediting the transaction and make sure you're protected.
+Don't permit inexperience to hold up the closing process.
+Put my experience and knowledge to work in your favor.

-• Even with an experienced real estate agent and under the best of situations, buying a short sale property will usually take longer than a typical real estate transaction.
-Be aware that most short sales will not close in less than 30 days.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
-It's not uncommon that your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+• Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
+Be informed that many short sales will not close in the customary 30 days or less.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the sale terms.
+In most cases your offer will be sent to a committee to approve, which will add time - sometimes even 2 to 3 months.

-• Home protection warranties, buyer credits and allowances, and closing cost concessions are normally not negotiable when buying a short sale.
-The lender is selling the property "as is" which means the lender isn't going to pay for repairs.
-Be sure to reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At Provident Realty Group, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the inspection results.
+• Home protection warranties, buyer credits and allowances, and closing cost concessions are normally not up for negotiation when dealing with a short sale.
+The lender will be selling the property just the way it is which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
+At Provident Realty Group, when I write an offer, I'm looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the inspection results.

-When you're ready to buy, whether it be a short sale or a typical home sale, Provident Realty Group is available for you.
-Use my experience and knowledge of real estate to be confident you're getting a fair deal and will be protected during the full transaction.
+When it's time to buy, whether it be a short sale or a typical home sale, Provident Realty Group can help you.
+Apply my experience and knowledge of real estate to make sure you are getting a fair deal and are protected during the whole deal.

 Provident Realty Group